adrien-ben/vulkan-examples-rs/crates/examples/hdr_skybox/README.md

 ## Controls

 - Right Click + move mouse to rotate the camera
-- Use the UI controls to toggle HDR, load aother HDR image, change tone mapping or switch to calibration mode
+- Use the UI controls to toggle HDR, load another HDR image, change tone mapping or switch to calibration mode

 ## Rendering